Across the Space Frontier - circumlunar trip

 The Orbit Diagram

 This is the orbit as presented in Across the Space Frontier.
 This diagram presents the vehicle’s trans-lunar orbit in the same plane as the space station’s orbit and the moon’s orbit.
-Earlier in the book, von Braun and his co-authors go well out of their way to describe the space station’s orbit, and it’s not equatorial, or even in the plane of the moon’s orbit.
+Earlier in the book, von Braun and his co-authors go well out of their way to describe the space station’s orbit, and it’s not equatorial, but rather perpendicular to the plane of the moon’s orbit.

 Double check by simulating vehicle’s orbital mechanics